airsonic/airsonic-docs/database.md

 title: Setting up an external database
 permalink: /docs/database/
 ---
-Libresonic is built with generic ANSI SQL (for the most part) and uses [Liquibase](http://www.liquibase.org/) for database migrations in a database agnostic way and should be able to run against a variety of databases.
+Airsonic is built with generic ANSI SQL (for the most part) and uses [Liquibase](http://www.liquibase.org/) for database migrations in a database agnostic way and should be able to run against a variety of databases.
 However, not all databases have been verified to work and you may run into issues with the liquibase migrations or runtime SQL issues.
 Here is a list of community tested setups:

 | Database   | Version | Liquibase | Runtime | Notes  |
 |:----------:|:-------:|:---------:|:-------:|:------:|